Goat Yoga FAQs

 How old must I be to take goat yoga?

-You must be 13 to take the majority of classes.
-However, we do have family classes as well that allow kids under 13 to take the class provided there are supervised by an adult.
+You must be 6 years old to take the classes.
+Kids under 13 need to be supervised by an adult in class.
 The cost is the same for kids and adults (13+).

 Do you do private classes?

 Yes.
-You can schedule private classes by contacting us.
+You can schedule private classes by contacting us via phone or email.
 The availability of private classes depends upon instructor availability.

 How many goats do we have?